r-arvind/r-arvind.github.io/_posts/2020-12-11-how-to-make-your-own-css-framework-part-2.md

 <!-- </ol> -->

 Frameworks like Bulma and PureCSS follow the SMACSS guidelines.
-The <a href="http://smacss.com/book/categorizing" rel="nofollow noopenener" target="_blank">SMACSS website</a> has more in-depth information about each one of those categories.
+The <a href="http://smacss.com/book/categorizing" rel="nofollow noopener" target="_blank">SMACSS website</a> has more in-depth information about each one of those categories.
 But this much should be enough to proceed further.

-### <a href="https://acss.io/" rel="nofollow noopenener" target="_blank">Atomic CSS (ACSS)</a>
+### <a href="https://acss.io/" rel="nofollow noopener" target="_blank">Atomic CSS (ACSS)</a>

 Atomic CSS is completely different from conventional CSS Architecture.
 Tailwind CSS uses Atomic design and if you have used it before you must know that it is quite a unique way of working with CSS.